slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 "The more people in the conversation the harder it becomes to speak the unconfortable truth.
 Social media puts everybody in the same conversation."
 -- Naval Ravikant [1974]*

+> *"People don’t realize how hard is to speak the truth, to a world full of people that don’t realize they’re living in a lie."
+-- Edward Snowden [1983]*

 > *"Words are used, first and foremost, to soften the inflexibility of truth."
 -- x@rapahelz*

+> *"Conservatives get mad when you lie to them.
+Progressives get mad when you tell them the truth."
+-- x@zubymusic*